gravetii/diztl/README.md

 - fsnotify: The project makes use of [fsnotify](https://github.com/fsnotify/fsnotify) to detect file-system changes and indexes them dynamically, thus making them avaiable for search across the entire network in real-time.

 Edit [May 30, 2019]: Watching on file-system changes is currently disabled through config because of [this](https://github.com/gravetii/diztl/issues/7) issue.
-This means new files added to shared folders aren't immediately available to other peers without node restart.
+This means new files added to shared folders aren't immediately available for discovery to other peers without node restart.

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to the project.